sipgate/gnt-cc/api/README.md

 ### Authentication Backends

 Currently gnt-cc supports `builtin` or `ldap` as authentication backends. `builtin` uses a static and plaintext user/passwort list defined in `config.yaml` and should only be used for development.
 For production environments, use of the `ldap` backend is recommended.
 The `config.yaml.example` file contains templates for local users as well as LDAP configurations.

+## Development

+### Ganeti Dummy Cluster

+Use [this project](https://github.com/sipgate/ganeti-docker) to setup a fake ganeti cluster on your local machine.